Odile HENRY

 Since 2018, she coordinates with Joël Cabalion, Mathieu Ferry, Clémence Jullien, Jules Naudet and Olivier Roueff the monthly CEIAS-EHESS seminar on “Sociology of Inequalities in India”.

-– “What Does My IITian tag actually mean?
-The Relationship Between Academic Titles and Job Positions: The Case of Students at the IITL”, (with Mathieu Ferry), in: Caru V. (Ed.), Engineers and Society in India, Oxford University Press, Delhi (forthcoming).
+• Henry Odile et Ferry Mathieu. (forthcoming) “What Does My IITian tag actually mean?
+The Relationship Between Academic Titles and Job Positions: The Case of Students at the IITL”, in: Caru V. (Ed.), Engineers and Society in India, Oxford University Press, Delhi.

-– “When Cracking the JEE is not Enough.
-Processes of Elimination and Differentiation, from Entry to Placement, in the Indian Institutes of Technology (IITs)” (with Mathieu Ferry), SAMAJ, 15, 2017.
+• Odile, Henry, and Mathieu Ferry.
+2017, “When Cracking the JEE is not Enough.
+Processes of Elimination and Differentiation, from Entry to Placement, in the Indian Institutes of Technology (IITs).”
+South Asia Multidisciplinary Academic Journal (15). doi: 10.4000/samaj.4291.